 2. Special Cash Crops.
 Second term.
 Credit three hours.
 Lectures, T Th 10.
-Comstock 245.
-Laboratory, M T W or Th 1.40-4.
+East Roberts 222.
+Laboratory, M T or W 1.40-4.
 East Roberts 223.
 Professor HARDENBURG.

 A study of the major cash-crop vegetables grown in New York, including potatoes, field beans, cabbage, and the important canning crops, peas, tomatoes, sweet corn, and snap beans.
 About one-half of the term's work is devoted to potatoes.
 A visit to a near-by bean elevator is required.
 Laboratory fee, \$2.50.